mrn-aglic/spark-standalone-cluster/Readme.md

 By default, the command will launch a Spark cluster with a master, history server and 3 worker nodes.

+# Jupyter lab
+After some time, I decided to add a jupyterlab service.
+For reference see this [GitHub repo](https://github.com/cluster-apps-on-docker/spark-standalone-cluster-on-docker).

+Jupyterlab will run on port 8888.
+There is a small example notebook on how to get started.

 # Stories published on Medium
 1. Setting up a standalone Spark cluster can be found [here](https://medium.com/@MarinAgli1/setting-up-a-spark-standalone-cluster-on-docker-in-layman-terms-8cbdc9fdd14b).